 The narrator is Al Jordan.
-He is starting his sixth term as sheriff and has worked in that office before as deputy since graduating from high school.
+He is starting his sixth term as sheriff and has worked in that office before as deputy since turning twenty-one.
 He is a sixty-six-year-old bachelor, mild-mannered and highly respected by his deputies and colleagues in the courthouse.
 He is not hard-boiled or macho.
 Because of meager staffing, Al spends more time in the field than most sheriffs in counties of a similar size.

 Several themes run throughout the series in addition to money woes and recurrent severe weather.
 One of the new county commissioners is venal and determined to make Al’s life as hellish as possible.
 Also, Al is realizing that he has been so wedded to his work that he has little life outside it.
 If he is to have a meaningful retirement in four years, he’d better start making preparations soon.